-Photosynthetic Active Radiation (PAR) was derived from the Mcree Curve.
+Photosynthetic Active Radiation (PAR) was derived from the McCree Curve.
 It is a total count of light energy (in photons) between 400nm to 700nm.
+PAR is the defined range of light energy that most effectively stimulates photosynthesis in plants.

-The PAR measurement is quickly becoming a popular metric of the growing power of a light source.
+The PAR measurement (PPF) has quickly become a popular metric of the growing power of a light source.
 However, the PAR measurement has two fundamental flaws.

-- Wavelengths between 380nm to 400nm and 700nm to 880nm are excluded from the PAR measurement.
+- Wavelengths between 300nm to 400nm and 700nm to 800nm are excluded from the PAR measurement.

 - All photons are weighted equally regardless of wavelength.

-The Mcree Curve clearly shows plants respond to energy outside the 400nm to 700nm PAR range.
-Plants respond differently to energy within the PAR range.
+The McCree Curve clearly shows plants respond to energy outside the PAR range.
+Additionally, weighing all photons equally does not accurately represent the output.

-A PAR meter only measures photons between 400nm and 700nm.
 As you can see in the example above, PAR does not distinguish which photons of light are present; it only counts the total amount of photons present in those nanometers.
+Using a PAR meter will only measure the photons between 400nm and 700nm and display them as equals.